AltayYuzeir/PaddleOCR-UI/README.md

-# Pdf2Docx OCR with PaddleX-PaddleOCR and Streamlit UI
+# GPU version of Pdf2Docx OCR with PaddleX-PaddleOCR and Streamlit UI

 A Streamlit-based tool for converting PDF documents to DOCX format using PaddleX and PaddleOCR for layout analysis and text extraction.

-This app is build to run on CPU, contributions are welcome for running on CUDA-compatible GPUs.
+This app is build to run on GPU (Cuda) !

 <img src="imgs/ui.png" width="100%"/>